Academic Policies & Standards

 When the Petition for Academic Dismissal Review is granted by the Academic Standards Committee, the student is allowed to continue their academic studies on academic notice returning from academic dismissal.
 The student is allowed to register for classes under the guidance of the Academic Standards Office, in conjunction with their academic advisor.
 As long as the student acquires a semester GPA of 2.0 or above in all subsequent semesters and abides by the conditions outlined by the Academic Standards Committee, the student may continue to enroll in classes.
 The student will remain on notice returning from dismissal until the cumulative GPA is at or above 2.0.

-When a student is unsuccessful at this level and does not have the ability to benefit from continuing with their education at the University, academic counseling will be provided by the Academic Standards Office to explore alternative pathways to success.
+When a student is unsuccessful at this level and does not have the ability to benefit from continuing with their education at the university, academic counseling will be provided by the Academic Standards Office to explore alternative pathways to success.

 Appeals

 When the student’s Petition for Academic Suspension Review or Petition for Academic Dismissal Review is denied by the Academic Standards Committee, the student may present an appeal to a hearing panel that consists of the Academic Standards Committee and a representative appointed by the President of the Utah Valley University Student Association (UVUSA).
 After review of the petition, the hearing panel will determine if the student’s appeal is granted or denied.
-If the appeal is granted, the hearing panel shall determine the conditions for re-enrollment at the University.
+If the appeal is granted, the hearing panel shall determine the conditions for re-enrollment at the university.

 If the student is unsatisfied with the hearing panel’s decision, the student has the right to appeal in writing to the Vice President of Academic Affairs.